 Under normal operation of the tape for delayed output, words are recorded in the forward direction and later read back into the delayed output equipment in the same direction.
-However, it is possible to read the tape in the reverse direction for delayed output; this is done by means of the REVERSE PRINT switch on the magnetic tape relay transfer panel on the center rack.
+However, it is possible to read the tape in the reverse direction for delayed output; this is done by means of the REVERSE PRINT switch which is presently located in the equipment room, but which will soon be put in the computer control room.
 When this is used the tape starts reading in reverse, and in order to print the correct characters, the programmer must record in reverse, or scramble the words so that the proper digits are in the last 4 lines of the special words if recording in the forward direction.
 The use of this mode makes it unnecessary to run the tape back after a recording is made on the tape and before it can be printed.

-The amount of tape which passes under the head of a unit while it decelerates to rest and then accelerates to normal speed is about 0.18 inches, and equals the amount which passes under the head of the unit in about 6.0 milliseconds when the tape is running at normal speed.
-Also, 1.28 milliseconds are required for the 4 lines of a word containing the output information corresponding to one Flexowriter character to pass under the head, so that anaverage of about 7.3 milliseconds of tape at normal speed is required per output character.
+The amount of tape which passes under the head of a unit while it decelerates to rest and then accelerates to normal speed is about 0.16 inches, and equals the amount which passes under the head of the unit in about 5.3 milliseconds when the tape is running at normal speed.
+Also, 1.28 milliseconds are required for the 4 lines of a word containing the output information corresponding to one Flexowriter character to pass under the head, so that a minimum of about 6.6 milliseconds of tape at normal speed is required per output character.
 However, this is based on good adjustment and operation of the clutches and brakes on the units.
 In order to give operating margins, about 7.5 milliseconds of tape at normal speed should be used per output character.
 This is the spacing given by the re orders following an si record for delayed print order.

-Thus, to program for delayed output, the programmer simply gives an si record for delayed print order (this is used only with units 3A and 3B at the present time).
-He then gives an re order each time the special word corresponding to a desired output character is obtained in the accumulator.
+Thus, to program for delayed output, the programmer simply gives an si record for delayed print order (this applies only to units 3A and 3B at the present time).
+He then gives an rc order each time the special word corresponding to a desired output character is obtained in the accumulator.
 This process is as economical of computer time as can be obtained, since calculations to obtain these special words can be done while the previous rc order is being carried out by the In-Out equipment.
 If the calculations to obtain an output character take more than 7.5 milliseconds, then magnetic tape will be wasted if it is left running.
-However, stopping the tape unit (in cleared area) requires 28.7 milliseconds of computer time, and since, when the next character is to be recorded, another si record for delayed print order will be necessary, such a procedure will use up about 16 milliseconds of tape.
+However, stopping the tape unit (in cleared area) requires 28.7 milliseconds of computer time, and since, when the next character is to be recorded, another si record for delayed print order will be necessary, such a procedure will use up about 15 milliseconds of tape.
 Therefore, it is not desirable to start and stop the unit frequently.
 The usual procedure (for single length WWI words), is to store up a group of results, convert and record the corresponding Flexowriter characters at one time, then stop the unit and go on with the calculations.
-In using the subroutines now available for (24,6) double register numbers, the tape unit is stopped after each such number is recorded (see Section V B).
+In using the subroutine now available for (24,6) double register numbers, the tape unit is stopped after each such number is printed (see Section V B).